When every tool is on the table, you can build anything

 They’re working with real companies to solve actual problems, testing their hypotheses out in the field, and working alongside professors to put what they learn in the classroom to the test.Junior’s lab work with the lowercase letter ‘g’ goes global

 While the Homewood campus is home base for our undergrads, many students expand the Hopkins learning lab to destinations abroad.
 Students in all majors seek opportunities to see the world, with dozens of departmental programs, Intersession trips, partnerships with other universities, and Hopkins campuses in Nanjing, China, and Bologna, Italy.
-For students interested in visiting and exchange student programs, please see our visiting and exchange student page.

 “I really can’t think of another place where I feel so continuously welcome to share my ideas and pursue my interests.”—Caroline L. ’19

 of undergraduates have an international experience prior to graduation.